 Today we know that betel nuts were already consumed 4000 years ago.
 However, nobody knows who came up with the idea to combine the nut with a few other ingredients to enhance the intoxicating effect.

 Today, around 600 million people chew the betel nut mixture.
-For many of them, the use of betel nut is also the main source of income.
+For many of them, the use of betel nuts is also the main source of income.
 Many people rely on the cultivation, harvesting, and sale of betel nuts.
 The untaxed betel nuts are also known as the “Green Gold” in Papua.

-Chewing betel nut as a tradition
+Chewing betel nuts is a tradition

 Betel nut chewing has a long tradition in Asian culture and still plays an important role today.

 Long ago, regular chewing sessions were held by the royals in Sri Lanka and India.

 In Hinduism and Buddhism, betel nuts are used as important ingredients in various religious ceremonies.

 In the Malay tradition, betel nut is used to welcome guests and on special occasions such as weddings, birthdays and even healing sessions.
 “Bagaikan pinang dibelah dua” means “cut like a betel nut in two” and symbolizes the connection of two persons in a marriage.

 Although betel nut has always played an important role in Asian culture, it is slowly becoming a creeping epidemic in some of these countries.
 Governments are trying to control increasing consumption through official betelnut bans.
 In some areas of Indonesia, you can see signs where the chewing of betel nut is prohibited.
 Port Moresby, the capital of Papua New Guinea, is another example of the ban on betel nuts.
 The reasons for betelnut bans are the health risks associated with chewing and the red spots left by spitting saliva on the street.